batok/cerbas/README.md

 $ python3 cerbastest.py
 ```

+cerbastest.py make some requests to redis, which are routed to elixir function by CERBAS Server.

-This will run some elixir functions, the last one called will stop cerbas itself.
+the last request "halt" will stop CERBAS Server.

 ==================================================================